barhouum7/My-Simple-HTML-projects/README.md

 # My-Simple-HTML-projects
-Some Static And Dynamic Websites Created By Me. ( Using Languages &amp; Tools: HTML, CSS, JAVASCRIPT, PHP, SQL, MYSQL )
+Some Static And Dynamic Websites Created By Me. ( Using Languages &amp; Tools: HTML, some CSS, JAVASCRIPT, PHP, SQL, MYSQL, ...)
+# My Project Notes